Rhiyeszeros/GEIGERMobileLearningLectures/README.md

 ```
 {
     "recommendationText": {
-        "eng" : "Because of a current wave of phishing attempts, we recommend you to absolve the following lecture:",
+        "en" : "Because of a current wave of phishing attempts, we recommend you to absolve the following lecture:",
         "de" : "Aufgrund einer aktuellen Phishing-Welle empfehlen wir Ihnen die folgende Lektion zu absolvieren:",
         "nl" : "TBD",
         "ro" : "TBD"